The meeting time and place for this trip is on Day 1 at 21:30 at the lobby of Central Backpackers Hostel in Hanoi

-- Optional: Visit the Killing Fields and S21 prison, to learn about darker times in Cambodia’s history.
+- Optional: Visit the S21 prison and Killing Fields of Choeung Ek, to learn about the darker times in Cambodia’s history. (£2)

-- In the afternoon explore a completely different side of the city’s history, with a visit to the stunning Royal Palace.
+- Optional: In the afternoon explore a completely different side of the city’s history, with a visit to the stunning Royal Palace. (£8)

 - Take an evening off to soak up Phnom Penh, the riverside promenade is beautiful at night.